 Attorney Article Directories

-These are directories that specialize in legal content.
-Most cater to end users who are looking for legal advice on a topic.
+These are directories that specialize in legal content and/or legal website listings.
+Most cater to regular people who are looking for legal advice on a topic.
 Common directories include Targetlaw.com, Lawyers.com and NOLO.

 Black Hat SEO